 - 7.2.5 Footnote 60 notes that in respect of paragraph 177, whether a proposal is 'major development' is a matter for the decision maker, taking into account its nature, scale and setting, and whether it could have a significant adverse impact on the purposes for which the area has been designated or defined. - 7.2.6 Therefore, it is necessary to establish whether the development subject of this application is major development having regard to footnote 60.
-This application proposes development on a previously undeveloped green field and Green Belt site, and whilst access is the only matter for consideration, the development would by necessity include access roads, formal and informal amenity spaces and other infrastructure to support the 800 houses.
-On this basis, it is considered as a matter of planning judgement that the nature and scale of this development, in addition to its setting on an undeveloped site, is a major development.
-Therefore the requirements of Paragraph 177 of the NPPF would need to be met in full. - 7.2.7 Whilst submitted in outline, the quantum of the development (ie 800 houses with necessary infrastructure) is clear and indicative layout drawings have been provided to show how the development might be set out. - 7.2.8 Chapter 13 of the ES refers to Landscape and Visual impacts.
-It notes that during construction, the only significant effects on landscape character will relate to the site itself and its immediate setting, with construction having a major adverse effect on the character of the area, and a significant moderate adverse effect on the landform of the site due to localised cut and fill to accommodate the new roads and houses.
+This application proposes development on a previously undeveloped green field and Green Belt site, and whilst access is the only non-reserved matter for consideration, the development would, of necessity, include buildings, access roads, extensive formal and informal amenity spaces and other infrastructure to support the construction and use of the 800 houses.
+On this understanding, it is considered as a matter of planning judgement that the nature and scale of this development, in addition to its location on an undeveloped site in countryside in the AONB would amount to a major development.
+Therefore the assessment requirements of Paragraph 177 of the NPPF apply and these are detailed below from paragraph 7.2.11. - 7.2.7 Whilst submitted in outline, the scale and quantum of the development (ie 800 houses with necessary infrastructure) is clear and indicative layout drawings have been provided to show how the development might be laid out. - 7.2.8 Chapter 13 of the ES refers to Landscape and Visual impacts.
+It contends that during construction, the only significant effects on landscape character will relate to the site itself and its immediate setting, with construction having a major adverse effect on the character of the area, and a significant moderate adverse effect on the landform of the site due to localised cut and fill to accommodate the new roads and houses.
 It suggests that at 15 years after completion, when proposed planting would have matured, the only significant direct landscape effects would be within the site.
-The change from improved grassland to an area of housing and associated open space is considered to have a moderate adverse effect on the current rural landscape character of the area.
-The benefits are also explained, including the introduction of 6ha of open space including new hedgerows and woodland species around all of the site boundaries (over 1500 linear metres) resulting in a moderate beneficial effect on woodland and hedgerow vegetation within the site.
-The proposals would also result in moderate beneficial effect on pedestrian movement and access through an area currently inaccessible to the public.
+The change from improved grassland to an area of housing and associated open space is suggested to have a moderate adverse effect on the current rural landscape character of the area.
+The purported benefits are also explained, including the introduction of 6ha of open space including new hedgerows and woodland species around all of the site boundaries (over 1500 linear metres) resulting, it is said, in a moderate beneficial effect on woodland and hedgerow vegetation within the site.
+It is also advanced that the proposals would result in moderate beneficial effect on pedestrian movement and access through an area currently inaccessible to the public.